 Table of Contents

-Istanbul is not the only city that straddles two continents.
-There are other cities that are located on more than one continent and are called transcontinental cities.
-Some of these cities include Suez in Egypt, Magnitogorsk and Orenburg in Russia, and Atyrau in Kazakhstan.
-So maybe not technically but Istanbul is certainly the largest, best known, and most important urban area on a continental divide.
+Istanbul isn’t the only city spanning two continents—other transcontinental cities include Suez in Egypt, Magnitogorsk and Orenburg in Russia, and Atyrau in Kazakhstan.
+However, Istanbul is undoubtedly the largest, most well-known, and historically significant urban area to bridge a continental divide.

 Is the Asian Side of Istanbul Worth Visiting?